jsenv/core/packages/test/README.md

 ☝️ Playwright is used by `@jsenv/test` to start a web browser.
 See [playwright website](https://github.com/microsoft/playwright)<sup>↗</sup>.

-Test can be executed with the following command:
+Everything is ready, test can be executed with the following command:

 ```console
 node ./scripts/test.mjs